hackersatcambridge/intro-to-programming/workshop-1/description.md

         * Think about what you'd like this `id` to be :)
         * What should be the default value for our `completed` field? (_When you initially add a To-Do Item, you're probably not adding it because you already completed it_)
-    * **Method:** (_You can approach this in more than one way_)
-        * Modify the pre-defined `toDoList` to correspond to the new format
-        * Modify your implementation of `showToDos()` to "wrap" the contents of `toDoList` as objects, and give these wrapped objects (with the correct format, obviously) as inputs to `showToDo(content)` -- Keep in mind content can be anything, it gets added to the local To-Dos anyway
+    * **Method:** (_You can approach this in more than one way_) Method 1: Modify the pre-defined `toDoList` to correspond to the new format Method 2: Modify your implementation of `showToDos()` to "wrap" the contents of `toDoList` as objects, and give these wrapped objects (with the correct format, obviously) as inputs to `showToDo(content)` -- Keep in mind content can be anything, it gets added to the local To-Dos anyway
     * You may notice now that your `addTodoItem(value)` is no longer adequate. (_Why do you think this is?
 See Hint [1](#1)_)
         * Modify it to behave as you'd expect (_i.e to show a To-Do Item, as opposed to only text on screen_)